asynkayo/rm8/DEVICES.md

 - Open a terminal and run `brew install sdl2`
 - Get latest [release](https://github.com/konsumer/rm8/releases) for your mac (M1/x86_64)
 - open it and go to settings/privacy and ok it running an unsigned app
 - Currently, sound is not working on Mac, but you can open "Quicktime Player" and choose "New Audio Recording" in "File" menu, then select "M8" and turn up the monitor slider.
-I'd liek to figure out why it doesn;t work liek other platforms, but for now this will work (similar to m8c)
+I'd like to figure out why it doesn't work like other platforms, but for now this will work (similar to m8c)

 ## Linux